-The facial nerve is the most commonly injured cranial nerve after blunt head trauma,2 and trauma (including iatrogenic) is the second most frequent cause of facial nerve palsy.1 This can occur with or without temporal bone fractures and can present with either immediate or delayed onset.
-Temporal bone fractures result in facial nerve injury in approximately 7% of cases.3 For patients with immediate onset, the diagnosis is less difficult, and the prognosis for recovery is poor.
-These patients will often undergo surgical exploration.4 appears to be relatively uncommon.6 As opposed to the more common idiopathic facial nerve paralysis (ie, Bell's palsy), in the setting of recent head trauma, patients with facial paralysis benefit from rapid ENT evaluation.
-This is true even in cases where head CT does not show temporal bone fractures or other significant findings, as facial nerve edema may require urgent decompressive surgery to ensure optimal prognosis for recovery.^{4,7} In clinical settings without access to CT imaging or immediate ENT consultation, the knowledge that delayed onset facial nerve palsy can occur as a complication following head trauma can help the astute UC clinician recognize the importance of ED referral, which is often not indicated in typical cases of Bell's palsy.
+The facial nerve is the most commonly injured cranial nerve after blunt head trauma, and trauma (including iatrogenic) is the second most frequent cause of facial nerve palsy.
+This can occur with or without temporal bone fractures and can present with either immediate or delayed onset.
+Temporal bone fractures result in facial nerve injury in approximately 7% of cases.
+For patients with immediate onset, the diagnosis is less difficult, and the prognosis for recovery is poor.
+These patients will often undergo surgical exploration.

+In contrast, delayed onset of symptoms has a more favorable prognosis and is associated with near-complete to complete recovery in 90% of patients.
+Delayed onset of facial paralysis after temporal bone fracture appears to be relatively uncommon.
+As opposed to the more common idiopathic facial nerve paralysis (ie, Bell's palsy), in the setting of recent head trauma, patients with facial paralysis benefit from rapid ENT evaluation.
+This is true even in cases where head CT does not show temporal bone fractures or other significant findings, as facial nerve edema may require urgent decompressive surgery to ensure optimal prognosis for recovery.
+In clinical settings without access to CT imaging or immediate ENT consultation, the knowledge that delayed onset facial nerve palsy can occur as a complication following head trauma can help the astute UC clinician recognize the importance of ED referral, which is often not indicated in typical cases of Bell's palsy.